IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 1. Reconcile function overview

-The controller "Reconcile" method contains the logic responsible for monitoring and applying the requested state for specific deployments.
+The controller `[Reconcile]`(https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Reconciler) method contains the logic responsible for monitoring and applying the requested state for specific deployments.
 It does so by sending client requests to Kubernetes APIs, and will run every time a Custom Resource is modified by a user or changes state (ex. pod fails).
 If the reconcile method fails, it can be re-queued to run again.

 After scaffolding our controller via the operator-sdk, we'll have an empty Reconciler function.